Interior Eigensolver Based on Rational Filter with Composite rule: Introduction

 The interior non-Hermitian generalized eigenvalue problem we consider is

-where $\calD$ is the region of interest, matrix pencil $(A, B)$ is regular, and either or both of $A$ and $B$ is non-Hermitian.
+where $\calD$ is the region of interest, matrix pencil $(A, B)$ is diagonalizable, and its eigenvalues are distributed on the complex plane.
 The goal is to find all eigenpairs $(\lambda_i, x_i)$ in the region $\calD$.
-Once the problem in a $\calD$ region can be solved, the entire spectrum could be partitioned into a union of many regions.
-The interior eigensolver could be applied to all regions in parallel to obtain the full eigendecomposition.
+The interior eigensolver for this problem can be used to compute eigenpairs in several regions in parallel to obtain the partial or full eigen-decomposition of the matrix of interest.